ccrosetti/tensorflow-r/README.md

 # tensorflow-r
-R Interface to Keras and TensorFlow (CPU, no CUDA).
+R interface to Keras and TensorFlow (CPU, no CUDA).
 Windows 10 setup - MNIST dataset.

-I wrote this recipe-repo (avoiding learning Python) to get started with Keras and TensorFlow without CUDA hardware.
-Now I can follow the RStudio examples to learn Keras and TensorFlow from R.
+I wrote this recipe-repo to get started with Keras and TensorFlow without CUDA hardware.
+Now I can follow the RStudio examples to learn Keras from R (avoiding learning Python).

-Additionally, this repo objective is to document the right steps to setup the R interface to Keras and TensorFlow as described in this page: https://keras.rstudio.com/
+Additionally, the objective is to document the right steps to setup the R interface to Keras and TensorFlow as described in this page: https://keras.rstudio.com/

-While the setup instructions coming from the above page seems to be very straightforward, you need to pay close attention on how to aligh all software components versions and switches.
+While the setup instructions coming from the above page seems to be very straightforward, you need to pay close attention on how to align all software components, versions and switches.

 Prerequisites: